DeloitteDigitalUK/jira-agile-metrics/README.md

 ## Impediments

+*Note this feature is not available in Trello.*

 If you use the "Flagged" feature in JIRA to mark (and unmark) tickets as impeded when they are blocked, you can produce charts showing the number of impediments raised, and the cumulative amount of time tickets have spent being impeded,